How to Install a Masthead Anemometer Without Lowering or Climbing the Mast

 With either of the methods below, it is also possible to put a new block (pulley) on the masthead for an extra halyard that may also let the mounting rod reach around the masthead better…

 1. Cantilever Method (free): The loop on the mounting rod is the simplest method for raising the Wind Instrument.
 Just attach an extra pennant or foresail halyard, and add a thin line (e.g. 4-mm diameter) through 1 or 2 holes in the foot.
 It is amazingly simple: just raise the Wind Instrument with the halyard, then pull it upright with the thin line on the foot of the mounting rod.
 (We don’t recommend using a pennant halyard on a spreader, because the Wind Instrument would be blocked by the sails on some tacks.)
+There is further detail in the Owner’s Manual.
 If you don’t have a spare halyard going up to the masthead or want to try a more solid attachment, then use the Track Slider below.

 2. Track Slider Method: Raise the Track Slider to the top of the mainsail mast track.
 The Base Plate (photo above) on the Track Slider is designed to sit flat against the mast underneath the rigid headboard at the top corner of the mainsail.
 The Base Plate is held in position by 2 slider cars in the mast track (which you provide, since there are different varieties on each different boat).
 A cable tie holds the slider cars in the two notches on the Base Plate.